k2view-academy/K2View-Academy/articles/15_web_services/03_create_a_web_service.md

 # Creating a Web Service

-An exposed Fabric Web Service enables you to access specific data attributes stored in Fabric using Input parameter/s and the relevant structured response like JSON, XML or CSV.
+An exposed Fabric Web Service enables you to access specific data attributes stored in Fabric using input parameter/s and the relevant structured response like JSON, XML or CSV.

-Fabric Studio supports defining a Web Service function, saving it to the Project file and deploying it to the Fabric Server.
+Fabric Studio supports defining a Web Service function, saving it to the project file and deploying it to the Fabric Server.
 A Web Service is a Java function.

 ### How Do I Create a New Web Service?

-The following steps discuss how a new Web Service is created and includes options for generating parts of code automatically:
+The following steps discuss how a new Web Service is created and include options for generating parts of code automatically:

 1. Go to **Project Tree**, right click **Web Services** > **New Web Service** to display the **Function Editor** window.